hyurl/modelar/README.md

     - `orderBy` Ordered by a particular field, default is the primary key.
     - `sequence` The sequence of how the data are ordered, it could be `asc`, `desc` or `rand`, default is `asc`.
-    - `keywords` Keywords for vague searching.
+    - `keywords` Keywords for vague searching, could be a string or an Array.

 **return:**

-Returns a promise, and the only argument passes to the callback carries some information of these:
+Returns a promise, and the only argument passes to the callback of `then()` is an Object that carries some information of these:

 - `page` The current page.
 - `limit` The top limit of per page.
 - `orderBy` Ordered by a particular field.
 - `sequence` The sequence of how the data are ordered.
 - `keywords` Keywords for vague searching.
-- `total` A number of all counts that suits the given conditions.
+- `pages` A number of all model pages.
-- `pages` A number of all pages that suits the given conditions.
+- `total` A number of all model counts.
-- `data` An array that carries all models that suits the given conditions.
+- `data` An Array that carries all fetched models.

 ```javascript
 const User = require("modelar/User");